snimmagadda1/coding-challenges/README.md

 ![Language](https://img.shields.io/badge/language-Java%20%2F%20Go-blue.svg)&nbsp;

 Personal collection of solutions to problems from a number of sources.
+First pass may be a less than optimal solution.
+Optimizations will be made iteratively.

 Currently:
 - [LeetCode](https://leetcode.com/problemset/all/)